cmu-db/dbgym/README.md

 `task.py` is the entrypoint for all tasks.
 The tasks are grouped into categories that correspond to the top-level directories of the repository:

-- `benchmark` - tasks to generate data and queries for different benchmarks (e.g., TPC-H, JOB).
+- `benchmark` - tasks to generate data and queries for different benchmarks (e.g., TPC-H, JOB)
-- `dbms` - tasks to build and start DBMSs (e.g., PostgreSQL).
+- `dbms` - tasks to build and start DBMSs (e.g., PostgreSQL)
-- `tune` - tasks to train autonomous database tuning agents.
+- `tune` - tasks to train autonomous database tuning agents

 ## Credits

 The Database Gym project rose from the ashes of the [NoisePage](https://db.cs.cmu.edu/projects/noisepage/) self-driving DBMS project.

-The first prototype was written by [Patrick Wang](https://github.com/wangpatrick57), integrating [Boot](https://github.com/lmwnshn/boot) and [Proto-X](https://github.com/17zhangw/protox) into a cohesive system.
+The first prototype was written by [Patrick Wang](https://github.com/wangpatrick57), integrating [Boot (VLDB 2024)](https://github.com/lmwnshn/boot) and [Proto-X (VLDB 2024)](https://github.com/17zhangw/protox) into a cohesive system.

 ## Citing This Repository